Bonding Materials for Titanium & Zirconia Frameworks

 The Zir-Bonder Kit addresses one of the fastest-growing challenges in modern dental laboratories: using composite as a veneering material over zirconia frameworks.
 This combination is increasingly popular for full-arch implant-supported restorations because composite allows chairside adjustments, repairs, and realignments that fired ceramics cannot accommodate.

 The core challenge is that smooth sintered zirconia has very low surface energy and provides minimal mechanical retention for composite.
-The Zir-Bonder system solves this through a combination of chemical activation with Zir Bonder liquid and mechanical retention through Ceramic Spheres fired onto the framework surface.
+The Zir-Bonder system solves this through a combination of chemical activation with Zir Bonder paste and mechanical retention through Ceramic Spheres fired onto the framework surface.

 "The ceramic spheres baked onto the zirconia help create retention with the composite, giving it a stronger bond and opening up opportunities for realignments on patients while giving the full arch a beautiful aesthetic."